datazoompuc/datazoom.amazonia/README.md

                    states = "BA", language = "pt")
 ```

-## MAPBIOMAS
+## MapBiomas

-The MAPBIOMAS project gathers data reporting the type of land covering
+The MapBiomas project gathers data reporting the type of land covering
 each year by area, that is, for example, the area used for a temporary
 crop of soybeans.
-It also reports the transition between coverings
+It also reports the transitions in land coverage
-during given years.
+between years.

-The data available has an yearly frequency and is available starting
+The data has yearly frequency and is available starting from the year
-from the year 1989.
+1989.

+For all datasets, areas are measured in hectares (ha).

 ------------------------------------------------------------------------

 **Options:**

-1.  **dataset**:
+1.  **dataset**: there are 7 possible choices:

-    - `"mapbiomas_cover"`: types of land cover
+    - `"mapbiomas_cover"`: types of land cover.
-    - `"mapbiomas_transition"`: changes in land cover
+    - `"mapbiomas_transition"`: changes in land cover.
     - `"mapbiomas_deforestation_regeneration"`: deforestation and forest
-      regeneration
+      regeneration.
-    - `"mapbiomas_irrigation"`: irrigated areas
+    - `"mapbiomas_irrigation"`: irrigated areas.
-    - `"mapbiomas_grazing_quality"`: grazing quality
-    - `"mapbiomas_mining"`: areas used for mining
+    - `"mapbiomas_mining"`: areas used for mining.
-    - `"mapbiomas_water"`: areas of water surface
+    - `"mapbiomas_water"`: areas of water surface.
-    - `"mapbiomas_fire"`: areas of wildfire burn scars
+    - `"mapbiomas_fire"`: areas of wildfire burn scars.

 2.  **raw_data**: there are two options: